top of page

 The Process:

-During the assessment you will be placed in specific positions that gently challenge the leg and back while we watch what happens.
+During the assessment you will be placed in specific positions, or moved in specific ways that gently challenge the lower limbs and back while we observe your response.

 These responses tell us whether:

-• Is spine is the primary driver, with the nerve reacting,
+• Is spine is the primary source and the nerve is merely reacting, or,

 This is why precision matters.